 Fly on Command

 This little trick helps both you and your bird.
-You can teach your bird where to fly from to keep them safe.
+You can teach your bird where to fly to keep them safe.
 Place a treat where you plan for them to fly from, and use a command to associate it with their flying.

 Train your cockatiel to high-five by meeting them halfway through the stepping up, where you will place one of their feet onto your raised finger.
 Say “gimme five” or something similar, so they learn to repeat it in the future and differentiate it from stepping up.